icon

+My name is Sydney and I'm the Brand Marketing & Patient Experience Coordinator at TAC.
 This year, I’ve been thinking a lot about gut health and what it actually looks like in real practice, every day life— not just in theory.
 Like many people, I’ve spent years eating well, staying active, and trying to do all the “right” things, yet sometimes still feel off internally.
-That made me want to dig deeper and find solutions that feel sustainable, supportive, and rooted in how the body actually functions.
+That made me want to dig deeper and find solutions that feel sustainable, supportive, and rooted in how the body actually functions so I went straight to the source: Dr. Blum.

-One of the tools I'm using to focus more seriously on improving my gut health is GLP-1 microdosing.
+We talked a lot about how to holistically optimize gut health with nutrition (hello fiber!), hydration, system regulation (ie: movement, sleep, etc), but Dr. Blum talked about flexing a support tool to help with the functional tactics: GLP-1 microdosing.
 You’ve probably heard GLP-1s talked about mostly in a weight-loss context, but microdosing offers benefits that go beyond that.
-In our practice at TAC, we’ve worked with many patients — including people like Wes Turner, whose microdosing journey was featured in Men’s Health — who aren’t looking to lose weight at all and instead use these medicines specifically for other aspects of their health, including gut function.
+In our practice at TAC, we’ve worked with many patients — including people like Wes Turner, whose microdosing journey was featured in Men’s Health — who aren’t looking to lose weight at all and instead use these their GLP-1 specifically for other aspects of their health, including gut function.

-For me, microdosing is a gentle way to support gut signaling, digestion, and blood sugar balance, while still keeping my focus on the habits that matter most — like getting enough protein and fiber every day.
-Because GLP-1 receptors are found in both the brain and the gut, microdosing seems to help the body’s natural communication pathways work more efficiently without being overly aggressive or disruptive.
+For me, microdosing is a gentle way to support my gut signaling, digestion, and blood sugar balance, while making it easier to keep my focus on the habits that promote good gut health — like getting enough protein and fiber every day.
+Because GLP-1 receptors are found in both the brain and the gut, microdosing seems to help the body’s natural communication pathways work more efficiently curbing cravings and supporting blood sugar, while also having a positive impact inflammation (which also supports better gut health).

-GLP-1 is a hormone our intestines naturally produce in response to food, and low doses essentially enhance that existing signal.
-When that system is supported, digestion can slow just enough to ease irritation or reflux, improve coordination between the stomach, pancreas, and intestines, and stabilize blood sugar — which in turn can reduce inflammation along the gut lining.
-For many people, microdosing also helps with visceral hypersensitivity, or that “overreactive gut” feeling, without the nausea, constipation, or aversion to eating that can happen with higher doses.
+GLP-1 is a hormone naturally produced in response to food, and low doses essentially enhance that existing signal.
+When supported with a GLP-1, digestion can slow just enough to ease irritation or reflux, improve coordination between the stomach, pancreas, and intestines, and stabilize blood sugar — which in turn can reduce inflammation along the gut lining.
+For many people, microdosing also helps with visceral hypersensitivity, things like bloating or cramping (especially after eating).
+This happens a lot with people who experience unexplained IBS, people who have chronic heart burn and people who experience unexplained bloating.
+That “overreactive gut” feeling and the symtoms that come along with it can be brutal, especially without a causation.
+Solving with a microdose can be a best case as the side effects that you hear about with the higher doses of GLP-1s (nausea, constipation, aversion to eating) we typically do not see on microdoses.

-For me, improving my gut health this year isn’t about restriction or doing less — it’s about learning what actually supports resilience and consistency.
+For me, improving my gut health this year isn’t about restriction or doing less — it’s about learning what actually supports resilience and consistency and what makes me feel my best.
 Microdosing has been one piece of that support, helping me stay aligned with the habits that matter most.
+And because gut health is such a priority for Dr. Blum and the team, we’re currently offering 30% off your initial microdosing appointment and your first 5 weeks of medication when you start your journey with us.
+Use code GUTHEALTH30 when scheduling to take advantage of this offer.
+It’s our way of making it easier to explore microdosing as a supportive tool for digestion, metabolic health, and long-term wellness.

-Each of these meals prioritizes protein, fiber, and digestion-friendly ingredients --
+Each of these meals prioritizes protein, fiber, and digestion-friendly ingredients and I've been loving them.

 Lemon-Herb Chicken with Roasted Sweet Potatoes & Green Beans